Willy Adames Player Props: Brewers vs. Astros

 - The pitching staff for the Astros has a collective 9.8 K/9, the second-best in the league.

-- Astros pitchers combine to allow the seventh-fewest home runs in baseball (47 total, one per game).
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (49 total, one per game).

-- France gets the start for the Astros, his fourth of the season.
-He is 1-0 with a 4.11 ERA and 10 strikeouts through 15 1/3 innings pitched.
+- Bielak makes the start for the Astros, his fourth of the season.
+He is 1-1 with a 2.89 ERA and 19 strikeouts in 18 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Chicago Cubs, when he went 3 2/3 innings, allowing six earned runs while giving up nine hits.
+- The right-hander last pitched on Saturday against the Oakland Athletics, when he threw five innings, allowing one earned run while giving up five hits.

-- The 28-year-old has a 4.11 ERA and 5.9 strikeouts per nine innings in three games this season, while allowing a batting average of .250 to his opponents.
+- The 27-year-old has a 2.89 ERA and 9.2 strikeouts per nine innings in four games this season, while allowing a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.